 And now, let’s move on with today’s recipe…

-Lo Mai Fun as this dish is known in Malaysia, is a popular breakfast street food.
+Lo Mai Fun (Savory Steamed Glutinous Rice) as this dish is known in Malaysia, is a popular street food breakfast.
 Steamed in large trays and topped with cooked dried shrimps and shallots, chopped peanuts, sliced green onions, and chilies, it is considered the simple cousin of the dim sum favorite, Lo Mai Kai (Steamed Glutinous Rice with Chicken) made in individual bowls.
 This dish can certainly be made vegetarian by omitting the dried shrimps.

 - 2 cups (400g) glutinous rice, soaked for at least 4 hours or overnight